ndmitchell/ghcid/plugins/vscode/README.md

 # VSCode haskell-ghcid

 Shows errors and warnings from [`ghcid`](https://github.com/ndmitchell/ghcid) in the Problems pane and inline as red squiggles in the editor.
+Can also provide hovers, jump to definition, and find references.
 Updates when files are saved.

 ## Usage

 Simply run `ghcid -o ghcid.txt`! `-o` instructs `ghcid` to write its output to a file every time it recompiles your code.
 This extension will automatically find and watch that file for updates.

+Or run `ghcid --server` to get diagnostics, hovers, file-local jump to definition, and file-local find references.
+This extension will automatically find and connect to the server via a local socket.

 ## Spawning `ghcid` in VS Code